acculess/wpt/README.md

 ## Low-Power WP Harvesting

 Power can be transfered by a propagating electromagnetic wave, radiated and received by antennas which do not load each other because they are in each other’s far fields.

-In this case, the wireless transfer efficiency,
+## Medium-Power WPT

+Medium-power WPT in several watt ranges at lower frequencies is commer-cially available for personal devices and is typically done reactively at very short distances through a tightly-coupled transformer using standard circuits The usual operating frequencies are around 100 kHz, although more recently ISM bands in the 6–27 MHz range have also been used.

 ## Use case: